PPL-IIITA/ppl-assignment-piano-man/readme.txt

 Enrollment Number : ICM2015003

+NOTE :- INHERITANCE HAS BEEN USED WHEREVER POSSIBLE HOWEVER THE AVAILABILITY OF "module.exports" OBJECT IN JAVASCRIPT MAKES THE USE OF INHERITANCE REDUNDANT IN SOME PLACES.

 The given files constitute question1 and question2 of the given assignment.
 The assignment has been completed using javascript.
 The files must be compiled using node js compiler.